MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/error-code-AADSTS50011-reply-url-mismatch.md

 ---
-title: Troubleshoot error AADSTS50011 - The reply URL specified in the request does not match the reply URLs configured for the application <GUID>.
+title: Error AADSTS50011 - The reply URL specified in the request does not match the reply URLs configured for the application <GUID>.
-description: Describes a problem in which you receive reply URL does not match error when signing in to SAML-based single Sign-On configured app. ms.date: 06/15/2022 ms.reviewer: bernawy ms.service: active-directory
+description: Describes a problem in which you receive reply URL does not match error when signing in to SAML-based Single Sign-On configured app. ms.date: 06/15/2022 ms.reviewer: bernawy ms.service: active-directory